Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Moruya-Tuross Head has 268 active public transport stops, all of which are bus stops.
-These stops are served by 32 unique routes that together offer 335 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents located an average of 178 meters from the nearest stop.
+These stops are served by 32 different routes that together facilitate 335 weekly passenger trips.
+The region's transport accessibility is rated excellent, with residents on average located just 178 meters from the nearest stop.

-Across all routes, there are an average of 47 daily trips, equating to roughly one weekly trip per individual stop.
+On average, services run 47 times daily across all routes, translating to roughly one weekly trip per individual stop.

 Frequently Asked Questions - Transport